nopnop2002/esp-idf-sql-camera/README.md

 # View picture using DB Browser for SQLite
 This tool runs on Windows, macOS, Linux, and FreeBSD.
 We can download it from [here](https://sqlitebrowser.org/).
-We can view the picture saved in SQLite3 using it.
+We can view the picture saved in SQLite using it.
 <img width="1180" height="657" alt="Image" src="https://github.com/user-attachments/assets/ffdf6074-02ca-491d-bc0e-fd376fd2ab1d" />